 Below, you’ll find three ways we built D&I into our strategy of love.
 If you like what you see, try it in your environment with the help of this downloadable ebook.

 #1 We changed how we hire

 One of the things we noticed about the way we were hiring is that most of our project managers were hired from a fixed perspective.
-(Must have 3+ years as a project manager in technology) But as we began to care less about the formal experience on the resume and more about the personality traits and life experience—we started hiring all-stars.
+(Must have 3+ years as a project manager in technology).
+But as we began to care less about the formal experience on the resume and more about the personality traits and life experience—we started hiring all-stars.
 Very few of them had formal project management experience before joining Softway.
 What most companies would see as a risk, we saw as a competitive advantage.
-This shift in hiring brought us talented, neurodiverse folks from backgrounds you'd never expect.
+This shift in hiring brought us talented, diverse folks from backgrounds you'd never expect.